Up and gone before the birds started singing this am. Nobody on the roads on a moonlit Sunday morning.

-I liken this experience to a video clip I saw recently of an idiot who was feeding a crocodile with a chicken that was tied to a stick with a string.
-This fool was dangling the chicken above the croc’s head when the croc surged towards the chicken.
-The idiot stepped back really really fast as if his life depended on it (it did), and slipped in the lakeside mud and fell as the croc scrambled towards the chicken.
+I liken this experience to a video clip I saw recently of an idiot who was taunting a crocodile with a chicken that was tied to a stick with a string.
+This fool was dangling the chicken above the croc’s head when the croc surged towards the chicken (NEVER underestimate Mother Nature).
+The idiot scrambled backwards really really fast as if his life depended on it (it did), and slipped in the lakeside mud and fell as the croc scrambled towards the chicken.
 Every time the dude tried to stand up he fell again as the croc got closer and closer.
 The video ends before the viewer gets to see him get caught in the crocodile roll as arms and legs are dismembered and the croc gets a dinner better than chicken.
 That’s a great analogy for the scrambling I do when I’m trying to get out of the violent efforts of the waves to eat me (that croc feeder was a total ass- Darwinism at work, but who knows... maybe people will think that of me if I ever meet my untimely demise on those rocks).

 I often realize how lucky I’ve been surfing here, and hope my luck hops into the water with me each time I get in to surf at this spot which has a verboten name.